Western Animation / Rekkit Rabbit

 and Monster Buster Club

-Rekkit Rabbit is about Jay Shmufton, your typical 12-year-old who lives in the suburbs with his mom and stepdad.
+Rekkit Rabbit is about Jay Shmufton, your typical 7th Grade 12-year-old who goes to a middle school in the suburbs with his mom and stepdad.
 In the first episode of the series Jay accidentally summons a giant 10-foot tall magic rabbit called Rekkit, who soon became his best friend

 .
 Rekkit Rabbit ran away from his job as a magician's assistant in Chakabrak, and crashed into Jay's world and life.
 Rekkit is supernatural and magical, and can basically do anything, except he's not very adept at sorcery and this usually causes problems.

 , the kids usually run amok.

 Rekkit Rabbit provides examples of the following tropes:

 - All Trolls Are Different: They look like giant pickles with beards, wearing Jamaican hatwear and ... they're all taxidrivers.

 - Amicable Exes: Probably this trope because Jay's dad doesn't actually show nor does he get mentioned.

 - A Boy and His X: A Boy and his 10 foot tall magical, talking rabbit.

 - Bad Boss: Yoshini.
 Rekkit's former master that he fled to Earth from.
 Yoshini is quite the abusive jerkass and is determined to get his slave back, employing various other magical creatures to do his dirty work for him.